asarkar/jdata/README.md

 ## Development

+**Minimum Requirement**: Java 17.

-1. Add the JitPack Maven repository to your Maven or Gradle build: https://jitpack.io
+1. Add the JitPack repository to your Maven or Gradle build: https://jitpack.io

 2. Dependency group id = `com.asarkar.jdata`.
 There are two artifacts under this group, `jdata` and `junit`, choose one or both according to your need.

-3. For development version, use a 10-character commit hash.
-For release version, use release tag.
+3. For development version, use a [commit hash](https://github.com/asarkar/jdata/commits/).
+   For release version, use [tag](https://github.com/asarkar/jdata/tags).

 ## Usage